School trips – The ultimate teacher guide

 The Field Studies Council (FSC) is the UK’s leading charity sector provider of outdoor environmental education.

-Much of its work is based at one of its 17 field centres, which have an international reputation for high standards of primary school, secondary school and university teaching by expert staff and associated facilities.
+Much of its work is based at one of its 17 field centres.
+These have an international reputation for high standards of primary school, secondary school and university teaching by expert staff and associated facilities.

 A broad range of courses are available, from fieldwork residentials and adventure school trips to one-day experiences.
 These Field Studies Council courses immerse pupils in the natural world, taking in its sights, sounds and smells by bringing subjects to life in the outdoor classroom.

-Godstone Farm opened its doors 40 years ago as an educational attraction for school children and over the years it has developed into the farm countless visitors enjoy today.
+Godstone Farm opened its doors 40 years ago as an educational attraction for school children.
+Over the years it has developed into the farm countless visitors enjoy today.